JeremyTallant/model_training/README.md

-# This is the Databricks HTML file of our model for our machine learning project.
+# Presented here is the HTML file of our machine learning project model, developed using Databricks.